tobychui/SlicerA/README.md

 # SlicerA

-A web based STL to Gcode slicer for ArozOS
+A self hosted, web based STL to Gcode slicer

 ## Installation

 ### Requirement

 - Go 1.15 or above
-- Debian Buster on ARM, x64 or Windows on x64 platforms
+- Debian Buster on ARM, x64 or Windows on x64 platforms (Yes, it works on Raspberry Pi)
-- [ArozOS](https://github.com/tobychui/arozos) v1.111 or above (Recommended)
+- [ArozOS](https://github.com/tobychui/arozos) v1.111 or above (Optional)

 ### Build